AdobeDocs/adp-devsite-utils/README.md

 - Generates AI metadata for files changed in the PR
 - **Note**: Skips PRs with titles starting with "[AI PR] Metadata Update" or branch names starting with "ai-metadata" to avoid loops

 **Note**: will only read valid files (skips images and binary files) and right now will skip files with JSX components but we are working on fixing that.
+These workflows are only for EDS repos.

 ## Support